 Almost a third of the companies selected come from outside London, showing that the UK’s tech sector is creating jobs and opportunity nationwide.
 The full contribution of the UK’s digital and tech sector to the UK economy will be revealed by Tech City UK in the coming weeks when it publishes its Tech Nation 2017 report, publishing the statistics and stories behind the rapidly expanding digital economy.
 Companies from outside London include Cambridge Intelligence (Cambridge), Cronofy (Nottingham), LivingLens (Liverpool) and DueCourse (Manchester).

-Our CEO and co-founder, Adam Bird, said “Being selected for Upscale after such a competitive process is immensely satisfying for the Cronofy team.
+“Being selected for Upscale after such a competitive process is immensely satisfying for the Cronofy team.
 We set out from day one to seize the global opportunity to connect the world’s calendars and give people time.
 The support of founders and coaches that Tech City UK have assembled is an amazingly valuable springboard for our mission.”